 Our Board consists of a diverse group of highly qualified leaders in their respective fields.
-Most of our directors have senior leadership experience at large companies, have gained significant and diverse management experience (including strategic and financial planning, public company financial reporting, compliance, risk management, and leadership development).
-Many directors also have public company experience (serving as chief executive officers or chief financial officers, on boards of directors and board committees) and an understanding of corporate governance practices and trends, scientific expertise and healthcare industry experience, and bring unique perspectives to the Board.
-The Board and the Governance and Nominating Committee believe the skills, qualities, attributes, experience, and diversity of backgrounds of our directors provide us with a diverse range of perspectives to effectively address our evolving needs and represent the best interests of our stockholders.
+Most of our directors have senior leadership experience at large companies or institutions, and have gained significant and diverse management experience (including strategic and financial planning, public company financial reporting, compliance, risk management, and leadership development).
+Many of our directors also have public company experience (serving as chief executive officers or chief financial officers, on boards of directors and board committees) and an understanding of corporate governance practices and trends, as well as scientific expertise and healthcare industry experience, and bring unique perspectives to the Board.
+The Board and the Governance Committee believe the skills, qualities, attributes, experience, and variety of backgrounds of our directors provide us with a diverse range of perspectives to effectively address our Company's evolving needs and represent the best interests of our stockholders.

 Our Board possesses a deep and broad set of skills and experiences that facilitate strong oversight and strategic direction for a leading global innovator in biotechnology.
 The following chart summarizes the competencies of each director currently represented on our Board.
-The details of each director nominee's competencies are included in each director nominee's profile.
+The details of each director nominee's competencies are included in each director nominee's biography.

-Experience/Skills Austin Bradway Druker Eckert Garland Hassan Holley Jacks Kullman Miles Sugar Williams
+Experience/Skills Austin Bradway Drake Druker Eckert Garland Holley Ishrak Jacks Kullman Miles Sugar Williams

-Healthcare Industry, Providers and Payers $\checkmark$ ✓ $\checkmark$ $\checkmark$ ✓
+Healthcare Industry, Providers and Payers ✓ ✓ ✓ \checkmark \checkmark \checkmark

-Science/Technology ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓
+Science/Technology ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

 Public Company CEO/COO/CFO ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Regulatory Compliance ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓
+Regulatory Compliance ✓ ✓ √ ✓ ✓ ✓ ✓ ✓ ✓

-Financial/Accounting ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓
+Financial/Accounting ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Government/Public Policy ✓ ✓ ✓ ✓ ✓ ✓
+Government/Public Policy ✓ ✓ √ ✓ ✓ ✓ ✓

-International ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓
+International ✓ ✓ ✓ ✓ ✓ ✓ √ √ ✓

 The lack of a "\scriv" for a particular item does not mean that the director does not possess that qualification, characteristic, skill, or experience.
-Each of our Board members have experience and/or skills in the enumerated areas, however, the 🗸 is designed to indicate that a director has a particular strength in that area.
+Each of our Board members have experience and/or skills in the enumerated areas, however, the \checkmark is designed to indicate that a director has a particular strength in that area.